Previous language study is not required. Students at all levels of language ability are invited to apply.

 Fun fact!
 Nearly all Arabic words have a root of three letters.
 The same root will be found in words of a common meaning or theme.
 For instance, the word for “book” has the same root letters as the words for “library” and “to write.”

-All participants are required to participate in pre-program language learning programs, guided by their implementing organization.
+All participants are required to participate in pre-program language learning activities, guided by their implementing organization.
 All participants must complete a pre-program survey, pre-program language assessments (except for those with no prior target language study), several post-program surveys and language tests.